-The Ivy Table provides weekly meals to hundreds of disadvantaged children living 8,600 miles away in Thailand.
-In partnership with the Mercy Pattaya charity (a Christian-based organization in Pattaya, Thailand), we provide a hot lunch every Saturday to about 50 underprivileged children.
+Mercy Pattaya is a small nonprofit organization in Pattaya, Thailand.
+We support their ministry by providing a hot lunch every Saturday to about 50 underprivileged children during weekly English classes.
 We also sponsor monthly food distributions and community meals to about 100 families living in the slums.
-By means of large community food distributions and private home visits, Mercy Pattaya helps The Ivy Table is show love to the people of Thailand by providing free food to those in need.
+By means of large community food distributions and private home visits, Mercy Pattaya helps The Ivy Table show love to the people of Thailand by providing food to those in need.

-We recently have adopted the Baan Ruemjal Church, a small Christian church, ministering to families in one of Pattaya's poorest neighborhoods.
-In addition to paying the electric bill to keep the church building open, we provide weekly lunches to all who attend the weekend's service, as well as bags of rice that the church is able to share with members of their community in need.
+In early 2023, we adopted the Baan Ruemjal Church, a small Christian church ministering to families in one of Pattaya's poorest neighborhoods.
+In addition to paying the monthly electric bill to keep the church building open, we provide weekly lunches to all who attend the weekend's service, as well as bags of rice that the church is able to share with members of their community in need.

-About 8 hours north of Pattaya, in Mae Sot, Thailand, The Ivy Table sponsors weekly Sunday Suppers to about 200 children living at 2 refugee schools along the Myanmar border.
-These schools (Love & Care and Children's Development Training Center) provide safe housing, food, and an education to refugee children who have lost their homes or have been separated/orphaned from their parents as a result of the unrest in their home country of Myanmar(Burma).
+About 8 hours north of Pattaya, in Mae Sot, Thailand, The Ivy Table sponsors weekly Sunday Suppers to about 300 children living at 2 refugee schools along the Myanmar border.
+These schools (Love & Care and Children's Development Training Center) provide safe housing, food, and an education to refugee children who have lost their homes or have been separated or orphaned from their parents as a result of the unrest in their home country of Myanmar(Burma).

 We are blessed to partner with such incredible organizations to help meet both the physical and spiritual needs of people living half way across the world.